ubports/docs.ubports.com/porting/Installing.rst

 In order to install Ubuntu Touch, you need a recovery image with Busybox, such as TWRP, installed on your phone.
 If you have not done so yet, refer to section :ref:`Install-TWRP-recovery` and install it now.

-You will also need to ensure the ``/data`` partition is formatted with ``ext4`` and does not have any encryption on it.
-Boot into the recovery image you just installed, check and adjust as necessary.
+You will also need to ensure the ``/data`` partition is formatted with ``ext4`` and is not encrypted.
+Boot into recovery, check and adjust as necessary.

 .. _Flash-boot: